open-AIMS/reefscan_desktop_data_manager/readme.md

 pip install ..\reef_scanner_data_model\dist\reefscanner-0.2.0-py3-none-any.whl

 # Language stuff

 Create or update ts files
+ensure reefscan.pro is up to date
-`pylupdate5 src/aims/ui/main_ui_components/data_component.py ^
+`pylupdate5 reefscan.pro src/resources/eng-vi.ts`

-src/resources/data.ui ^
-src/resources/connect.ui ^
--ts src/resources/eng-backward.ts`
+Install QT and use QT linguist to edit and release the file.
+That will create a .qm file